 Brazil Naturals: Tradition and Innovation

 We received only around 30 samples for this report, rather than the 60 or more we normally get for studies of other origins.
-But the real shock was the low turnout from North American roasters.
+However the real shock was the low turnout from North American roasters.
 Only 7 American-roasted Brazil samples showed up!
 The other 24 were roasted by Asian business, all based in Taiwan.

 The Backbone of Specialty: Brazil Naturals